UltimateTimmeh/dotfiles/README.md

 - Make alias pyformex general with $HOME.
 - Automatically edit/replace vtk init file after installing pyFormex dependencies.
+- Add instructions for setting the behavior of the 'PgUp' key in the terminal.
 - Add more automatic software installations:

   - google-chrome